Azure/AzBulkSetBlobTier/README.md

 ### Monitoring

+The tool outputs logs to Application Insights.
+This allows you a robust tool to monitor many instances of this tool running in parallel.

+The tool logs the following operation types and additional properties/metrics to the dependencies/AppDependencies table in Application Insights.

+- Setup
+  - Run - this property is a GUID generated when the docker container starts.
+It allows you to tie all the logs for a given run together.
+There should be 1 of these per instance.
+Written when the job starts.
+  - Delimiter - this property lists the configured Delimiter value
+  - Prefix - this property lists the configured Prefix value
+  - ThreadCount - this property lists the configured ThreadCount value
+  - WhatIf - this property lists the configured WhatIf value
+  - TargetAccessTier - this property lists the configured TargetAccessTier value
+  - SourceAccessTier - this property lists the configured SourceAccessTier value
+- Do Work - for the entire storage container.
+There should be 1 of these per instance.
+Written when the job ends.
+  - Run - this property is a GUID generated when the docker container starts.
+It allows you to tie all the logs for a given run together.
+  - Blobs - total number of block blobs
+  - Bytes - total size of block blobs
+  - Hot Blobs - total number of hot block blobs before any blobs were moved
+  - Hot Bytes - total size of hot block blobs before any blobs were moved
+  - Cool Blobs - total number of cool block blobs before any blobs were moved
+  - Cool Bytes - total number of cool block blobs before any blobs were moved
+  - Archive Blobs - total number of archive block blobs before any blobs were moved
+  - Archive Bytes - total number of archive block blobs before any blobs were moved
+  - Archive To Hot Blobs - total number of hot block blobs pending move from a prior request, these blobs are ignored by the tool since they have a pending request on them
+  - Archive To Hot Bytes - total number of hot block blobs pending move from a prior request, these blobs are ignored by the tool since they have a pending request on them
+  - Archive To Cool Blobs - total number of hot block blobs pending move from a prior request, these blobs are ignored by the tool since they have a pending request on them
+  - Archive To Cool Bytes - total number of hot block blobs pending move from a prior request, these blobs are ignored by the tool since they have a pending request on them
+- ProcessPrefix - for just the current prefix - use this to monitor how well you are multi threading.
+There should be one of these per prefix scanned.
+Written after that prefix is done.
+  - Run - this property is a GUID generated when the docker container starts.
+It allows you to tie all the logs for a given run together.
+  - Prefix - the path that this thread is processing, current only, doesn't include any sub paths
+- ProcessBatch - a batch of files that we requested moves for.
+There should be one of these for each batch of files that the tool needs to request a move for.
+  - Run - this property is a GUID generated when the docker container starts.
+It allows you to tie all the logs for a given run together.
+  - BatchSize - the number of files in the batch, should be no bigger than 250

 You can run this Kusto query to see logs for the last run.

 If you are using AI without Log Analytics (the default for this sample)